dattavishnu/mergesort-parallalized-/README.md

 # Mergesort with parallel excecution

-Sorting algorithm are basic features of modern programming languages.This is an implementation of mergesort in cpp.In tests directory I have compared the excecution speed of mergesort ,cstdlib quicksort,and std::sort(introsort) for various sized arrays.They have been tested with multithreading(except qsort).
+Sorting algorithms are fundamental features of modern programming languages.
+This project provides an implementation of mergesort in C++.
+In the tests directory, I compare the execution speed of mergesort, the C standard library’s qsort, and C++’s std::sort (introsort) on arrays of various sizes.
+They have been tested with multithreading (except for qsort).
+The mergesort implementation is templated and provides an interface similar to std::sort.

 ### System specification